 Go up the Eiffel Tower.

 Once the trees have changed colors it is so fun to see Paris from above.
-The Eiffel Tower makes the perfect vantage point to see the Fall trees.
+The Eiffel Tower makes the perfect vantage point to see the Fall trees in the French capital.

 Indulge in French food.